Career Definition for a Criminal Lawyer

 Similar career options in this field include:

 Those who desire a career in law but are intimidated by the extensive educational requirements should consider becoming a paralegal.
 Paralegals analyze all the facts in a case, research pertinent information, such as laws and related cases, write reports, create and organize legal documents, assemble evidence and file appropriate documents with the court.
 They also assist lawyers in trial preparations and support them during court appearances.

 To work in this profession, earning an associate degree in paralegal studies or a bachelor's degree and a paralegal certificate is necessary.
 Obtaining optional professional certification is also beneficial when seeking employment.
-As predicted in BLS data, paralegals and legal assistants will see an 8% increase in job opportunities between 2014 and 2024.
-The median yearly salary for these legal workers is $48,810, as seen in BLS reports from 2015.
+As predicted in BLS data, paralegals and legal assistants will see a 15% increase in job opportunities between 2016 and 2026.
+The median yearly salary for these legal workers is $50,410, as seen in BLS reports from 2017.

 For those with an interest in criminal law and bringing the bad guys to justice, a career in criminal investigation could be a good fit.
 Criminal investigators gather evidence at crime scenes, talk with suspects and witnesses, research records, participate in surveillance activities, arrest suspects and testify in court proceedings.
 To qualify for employment, a criminal investigator needs a high school diploma and is required to complete a police academy program.
 Some police departments may also require college courses or a degree in criminal justice or a related field.
 Most criminal investigators generally begin work as a police officer and are promoted into an investigator position after acquiring on-the-job experience.

-In May 2015, the BLS reported that criminal investigators and detectives received an annual median income of $77,210.
-According to the agency, detective and criminal investigator jobs are expected to decline by 1% between 2014 and 2024.
+In May 2017, the BLS reported that criminal investigators and detectives received an annual median income of $79,970.
+According to the agency, detective and criminal investigator jobs are expected to increase by 5% between 2016 and 2026.